MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Use the topology of multiple virtual networks connected with multiple ExpressRoute circuits when one of these conditions is true:

   - You need a high level of isolation.
-  - You need dedicated ExpressRoute bandwidth for specific business units.- You've reached the maximum number of connections per ExpressRoute gateway (up to four).
+  - You need dedicated ExpressRoute bandwidth for specific business units.
+  - You've reached the maximum number of connections per ExpressRoute gateway (up to four).

   The following figure depicts this topology.